Checkmarx/kics/docs/configuration-file.md

 report-formats: "formats in which the results will be exported (json, sarif, html)"
 type: "type of queries to use in the scan"
 verbose: true
+profiling: "enables performance profiler that prints resource consumption metrics in the logs during the execution (CPU, MEM)"
 ```

 #### TOML Format